 Total Chlorine

 Chlorine in water may be present in two forms, free and combined.
 Free chlorine does the hard work of killing bacteria and oxidising contaminants.
 When you add chlorine to water, you are actually adding free chlorine.
-When the free chlorine combines with contaminants, it becomes combined chlorine, or chloramines.
+When the free chlorine combines with contaminants, it becomes combined chlorine (or chloramines).
 In water, this form of chlorine has very little sanitising ability and no oxidising ability.
-Total chlorine is the sum of both – combined chlorine and free chlorine.
-Levels of chlorine should be kept as low as possible whilst ensuring the quality of the water.
+Total chlorine is the sum of both – combined and free chlorine.
+In drinking water, the levels of chlorine should be kept as low as possible.

 Use a total chlorine test to establish the total amount of chlorine in water (= the sum of combined and free chlorine).